PriyaDevNow/The-Diabeater/README.md

 - The next section highlights information about diabetes set out in 3 card styles with image top and text bottom - pattern reversed for the middle card.
 - This leads to the form to be completed by the user and empty space which gives feedback.
 - The next section sets out examples of diabetes-beating diets and other helpful tips.
-- The landing page ends with the footer, which shows the logo and copyright label on the left and the social media links on the righ.
+- The landing page ends with the footer, which shows the logo and copyright label on the left and the social media links on the right.

 ### Wireframe